gycheong/machine_learning/README.md

 ### SVM (folder)
 * **SVM (theory).ipynb** contains mathematical explanations on how support vector machine (SVM) algorithm works.
 It also breifly expalins the role of the radial basis function (RBF) kernel.
 * **SVM (practice).ipynb** explains how to use SVM model in practice by finding SVM models that predict obesity based on several factors not are weight nor height; these are age, family history with overweight, high calroric food consumption, and food between meals.
 We use a [dataset for estimation of obesity levels based on eating habits and physical condition in individuals from Colombia, Peru and Mexico in UCI ML Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).

-### More math (folder)
-* **Lagrange duality in convex optimization.ipynb** reviews the technique of Lagrange duality in optimization problems, which is behind ML techinques such as Ridge/Logistic Regressions and SVM.
-It contains a full proof of how we can obtain an extra equality constraint from the Lagrange dual of a given optimization problem under some mild convexity condition called *Slater's condition*, which is a clever application of Minkowski's [Hyperplane Separation Theorem](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem).